tjoyner/ofvioletsandlicorice/chapter3.md

 Daniel shrugged.
 Then, hitting Flop with the back of his hand, he said, "Tonight we're sleeping in the hotel again..."
 <br/><br/><br/>

 At the *Savona*, Daniel had gotten a phone call from Marc.
 He called him back.
-Marc told him that Nicole was better, and that perhaps he'd managed to convince her to join him in Piedmont.
+Marc told him that Nicole was better and that perhaps he'd managed to convince her to join him in Piedmont.

 "When?" asked Daniel.
 "I'm booked until Sunday.
 Today is Wednesday."